Table of Contents

 The remote comes with a safety lock that effectively shields your dog from unwarranted punishment in the event of a malfunction.

-Getting a device with a remote is unnecessary if you are getting a vibration collar to stop barking rather than to get your dog's attention.
+Getting a device with a remote is unnecessary if you get a vibration collar to stop barking rather than to get your dog's attention.

 As previously mentioned, in addition to remote control training collars, there are other vibration collars for deaf dogs available that are activated by the sound of the dog barking, the vibration of the dog's vocal cords, or both (dual technology).